 The value of the estate’s assets can determine the court filing fees.
 Attorney fees can vary based on the difficulty of the decedent’s estate.
-Many attorneys will “specialize” in probate and often a negotiated fee in advance can be arranged.
+Many attorneys will “specialize” in probate, and often a negotiated fee in advance can be arranged.
 Always make certain the fee estimate and fee structure is fully disclosed and understood before hiring an attorney.
 Most states do not allow an attorney to charge fees based on the overall evaluation of the decedent’s estate.
-Also, most states allow for the representative to be reimbursed for expenses pertaining to their duties.
+Also, most states allow for the representative to be reimbursed for expenses about their duties.

 How long does probate take?